Curtis D. Williams

 Program Scientist

-Prior to joining NASA Headquarters, Curtis was a Program Officer at the National Science Foundation, where he oversaw various Geoscience funding programs that address some of our nation’s most pressing needs e.g., climate change, clean energy, and natural hazards.
+Prior to joining NASA Headquarters, Curtis served as a Program Officer at the National Science Foundation, where he oversaw various Geoscience funding programs addressing some of the nation’s most pressing needs, such as climate change, clean energy, and natural hazards.
+He was also a National Science Foundation Postdoctoral Fellow at the University of California-Davis, where his research explored the formation of Earth’s atmosphere and its deep interior.

-Curtis obtained a B.S. and M.S. from Indiana University-Bloomington in the Geological Sciences with a focus on economic geology.
-His studies are both discipline-specific and multidisciplinary in nature, and, in many instances, require close collaboration across STEM fields.
+Curtis earned his Ph.D. from Arizona State University as a NASA Earth and Space Science Fellow, focusing on deciphering the formation and evolutionary history of our solar system.
+He also holds a B.S. and M.S. in Geological Sciences from Indiana University-Bloomington, with a focus on economic geology.
+His studies are both discipline-specific and multidisciplinary in nature, often requiring close collaboration across STEM fields.

-Curtis is a life-long learner, currently working towards his Executive Certificate in Management and Leadership from the MIT Sloan School of Management and is passionate about fostering a culture of discovery and ingenuity through the multiple lens’ of diversity, equity, and inclusion.
+A lifelong learner, Curtis recently obtained an Executive Certificate in Management and Leadership from the MIT Sloan School of Management.
+He is passionate about fostering a culture of discovery and ingenuity.

 Please direct questions or corrections on this page to SARA@nasa.gov